 Water within the water jacket absorbs heat produced in the firebox.
 The heated water is used to transfer heat from the HEATMORTM into the building needing heat.
-The water jacket and the firebox are one welded component and can be replaced.
+The water iacket and the firebox are one welded component and can be replaced.

-Keep the proper concentration of water treatment in the water and keep the water jacket free of water.
+Keep the proper concentration of water treatment in the water.